 Weight Pruning: Techniques like L1 regularization induce sparsity in model parameters, reducing overfitting by eliminating unnecessary connections and enhancing generalization.

 Dropout as Noise Injection: Dropout deactivates a portion of neurons during training, injecting noise and variability into the process.
-This makes models more robust and less prone to overfitting, as they don't overly rely on any single feature or neuron.
+This makes models more robust and less prone to overfitting, as they do not overly rely on any single feature or neuron.

-Balancing training data fitting and capturing underlying patterns, regularization ensures deep models perform well on unseen data, enhancing reliability.
-To optimize dropout regularization, adaptive approaches have been explored based on prior network knowledge.
-For example, in [15] uses SGD to guide dropout, and the authors in [16] normalize dropout probabilities at each layer and training batch for consistent effectiveness.
-However, most existing dropout methods remove individual activations independently, which doesn't consider relationships between feature maps.
-Adaptive dropout, like group-wise dropout [17] and spatial dropout [18], addresses this by considering feature map activation patterns.
+Regularization balances training data fitting and capturing underlying patterns, ensuring deep models perform well on unseen data.
+To optimize dropout regularization, some adaptive approaches have been based on prior network knowledge.
+For example, [15] uses SGD to guide dropout, and [16] normalizes dropout probabilities at each layer and training batch for consistent effectiveness.
+However, most existing dropout methods remove individual activations independently, ignoring relationships between feature maps.
+Adaptive dropouts like group-wise dropout [17] and spatial dropout [18] addresses this by considering feature map activation patterns.
 Other methods include cross-map dropout [19], region dropout [20], Gaussian approximation to adaptive dropout [21], and variational dropout [22].
 Dropout training as adaptive regularization is introduced in [23], and elementwise probability for mask matrix generation is updated in [24].
-The authors in [25] extend this by learning adaptive dropout rates for different neurons or neuron groups.
+The authors in [25] extended this by learning adaptive dropout rates for different neurons or neuron groups.
 Nonetheless, the primary hurdle faced by these methods stems from their departure from randomness.
-The work on adaptive knowledge-based dropout strives to thwart co-adaptations between neurons through various strategies.
-However, if these efforts fall short, a significant chance of overfitting exists because of the absence of randomness.
+Adaptive knowledge-based dropout aims to use various strategies to thwart co-adaptations between neurons.
+However, if these efforts fail, overfitting becomes likely because of the absence of randomness.

 Research Objectives and Expected Significance

 This research aims to comprehensively study the generalization abilities of deep learning architectures.
-Its primary objective is to thoroughly understand the underlying factors driving generalization in deep neural networks, enabling high accuracy in simple models (comparable to that of complex models) but without the risk of overfitting common in complex models.
-To achieve this goal, we will delve into the practical implications of three core elements: data normalization, optimization, and regularization.
-Through systematic analysis, we aim to unearth insights that enhance our comprehension of deep network generalization.
+Its primary objective is to understand the underlying factors driving generalization in deep networks, enabling high accuracy in simple models without the risk of overfitting common in complex models.
+To this end, we will delve into the practical implications of three core elements: data normalization, optimization, and regularization.
+A systematic analysis will enhance our comprehension of deep network generalization.

 The expected significance of this work is multifaceted and extends across various domains, with the potential to bring about transformative advancements in the field of machine learning and AI.
 An expanded perspective on the key points is as follows: